Instructor Name: Courtney Dillard

 Instructor Name: Michelle Swinehart

-This Capstone partners with Centennial Park School (CPS), an alternative school for at-risk students in Gresham.
-PSU students will provide mentoring and guidance to CPS students to help them express themselves through storytelling.
-The course will examine issues of social justice; power and privilege in our society, community and classrooms; holistic learning; the power of being vulnerable in a leadership role; and what creates self-advocacy.
-PSU students will critically engage with pedagogical...
+This Capstone partners with two schools in Oregon - Walt Morey Middle School in the Reynolds School District and Wilson River School in Tillamook, Oregon.
+PSU students will provide creative mentoring to students to help them express themselves through storytelling.
+The course will examine issues of social justice; power and privilege in our society, community and classrooms; holistic learning; the power of empathy and being vulnerable in a leadership role; and what creates self-advocacy.
+PSU...

 Education - Youth Youth education and social justice